rajdeep-biswas/Note-and-Code/readme.md

 ```

 /DSA: If the recursive solutions to trees are not making intuitive sense, to convert them into iterative solutions, the idea is that they will need a stack (if the solution is DFS) or they will need a queue (if the solution is BFS).

+#### 6th September
+/DSA: In-order traversal is how you get elements out of a BST in sorted-order.